Latina lesbian organizations in the United States: West Coast

-California

-Bay Area
+San Francisco Bay Area

+In the 1980s there was a Latina lesbian organization named Mujerío, they held an "encuentro" or gathering in 1989 at the Marin Headlands.

 Latina Lesbians of the East Bay was an organization within the Bay Area for Lesbian identifying Latina's.

-San Francisco
+Club spaces and dance parties have been important sites of community organizing for lesbians and queers of color, and other marginalized LGBTQ communities.
+Beginning in the 1980s and into the 1990s, the area around 16th and Mission in San Francisco was home to several gay Latino nightclubs.
+In San Francisco, the DJ Diane Felix was instrumental in creating a variety of monthly dance parties for queer women and their friends.

 Ellas en Acción was founded in 1993.
 This organization was a Latina lesbian and bisexual community action group that became the first Latina Lesbian group in the U.S. to include the word "bisexual" in its name.

-The Gay Latino strip in San Francisco was founded in 1980-1990s.

 Proyecto ContraSIDA por Vida was a community organization that extended information about safe-sex practices.
 They began at Eighteenth and Dolores in the Mission District tailoring their services to the broader LGBTQ+ community.